 - Avoid the dehydrating effects of alcohol and caffeine

-- Decrease mucus by drinking plenty of room temperature water
+- Decrease mucus by drinking plenty of room temperature water at least one hour before you want to record your voice

 - If you’re phlegmy, eat an apple